AddyRdz/react-burger-stacker/README.md

 1. Use `create-react-app` to generate a project called `burger-stacker`.
 2. Go into the newly created directory and open it up in your text editor.
-3. Clear out the generated code from the `App` component.
+3. Clear out the boilerplate code from the `App` component.
 4. Think about what components you need to make.
 5. Write the static versions of your components.
 6. Layout the component hierarchy (decide which ones are children of others).